Patrick Blake (Hollyoaks): Motor Neurone Disease

 On 29 March 2015, it was announced that an upcoming storyline would see Patrick diagnosed with the incurable condition of motor neuron disease.
 Patrick would reveal his condition to his secretary, Theresa McQueen (Jorgie Porter) in emotional scenes airing in early April.
 Prior to the announcement, it was shown on-screen that Patrick was hiding a medical condition, after threatening Dr. Charles S'avage (Andrew Greenough).
 Patrick will choose to keep the truth over his condition a secret from Maxine so that he does not ruin his chances of securing custody of their daughter, Minnie.
 As the storyline continues, Patrick will find the secret very hard to keep.
 It was also announced that following the conclusion of the storyline, Sheffield would be leaving the programme as Patrick will die.
-However, producers aren't revealing when and how Patrick leaves.
+However, producers are not revealing when and how Patrick leaves.
 Motor neurone disease is a disorder that heavily affects the brain and spinal cord and attacks the movement nerves.
 It will leave Patrick unable to move, talk, and after a period of time, breathe.

 Sheffield spoke about how "honoured" he was to be involved in some of the show's biggest storylines and how he wishes Patrick's new storyline will "captivate people's hearts and minds."
 Speaking of his final storyline, Sheffield said: "Patrick recognises his symptoms of MND, but he is in denial.
 Having seen his father deteriorate and die of the same illness, he is unable and unwilling to fully accept the truth.
 He endeavours to keep his diagnosis secret, as admitting the truth could jeopardise his chance of getting full custody of his beloved baby daughter Minnie.
 "For Patrick the idea of not being in control, of relinquishing his power is unthinkable and it will be interesting to see how the man who needs to control everything and everyone in his life copes with something that he cannot influence.
 Working with the Motor Neurone Disease Association has proved invaluable for researching this role."